How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 Language fluency

-✨ Only list what you can actually do, especially under pressure.
+Only list what you can actually do at a moments notice, especially under pressure.

 Final Polish: Make It Yours